IEC 61000-4-5: IEC 60060-1

-It's worth noting that both "1.2/50 μs" voltage and "8/20 μs" current impulses are classic waveforms with a well-established history of use in high-voltage testing for electric power transmission.
+It's worth noting that both "1.2/50 μs" voltage and "8/20 μs" current impulses are considered classical waveforms with a well-established history of use in high-voltage testing for electric power transmission.
 Thus, these waveforms are also defined by IEC 60060-1 "High-Voltage Test Techniques" and other standards in this context.
 In fact, the waveform definitions in IEC 61000-4-5 were originally based on IEC 60060-1.

 Nevertheless, there are important differences.
 In traditional high-voltage testing, voltage and current impulses are tested separately, not in combination.
 The "1.2/50 μs" generator is designed for insulation testing, and produces a high-voltage, low-current impulse into a high-impedance load.
 The output current of this generator is on the milliampere scale.
 The "8/20 μs" generator is designed for surge arrester testing, and produces a high-current surge into a low-impedance load.
 On the other hand, modern electronic devices can be high and low-impedance loads simultaneously due to non-linear devices, protection circuits, and arcing in a dielectric breakdown.
 As a result, it motivated the creation of the Combination Wave Generator with the ability to generate a high-voltage, high-current output during the same surge.
 In addition, both standards have different waveform tolerances and other technical requirements.
 Thus, IEC 61000-4-5 is not to be confused with IEC 60060-1 and other high-voltage tests that also use a "1.2/50 μs" or "8/20 μs" impulse.